FAQs

 What is the difference between a brick oven and a refractory oven?

 The basic difference is a brick oven or a clay oven can take several hours to heat up, but retains the heat longer.
 A refractory oven takes from 20 minutes to heat up but the heat needs to maintained by adding firewood occasionally.
 Generally, we have usually finished cooking in our refractory oven in less time than it took to just heat up our previous brick oven.
+Heat retention is never an issue in a refractory oven.

 Why 850mm and 1000mm round?